dracos/pohi/report/volume-1/6-conclusions/b-has-full-and-fair-redress.rst

 6.52.
 What is the justification for this inflexible approach?
 I have scrutinised paragraphs 233 to 240 of the written closing submissions made on behalf of the Department with care, but I can find no reasoned justification for the current approach.
 Paragraph 274 of the closing submissions of the Post Office is more instructive:

-   “274. … it is POL’s view that leaving the fixed sum offer open for acceptance while the Postmaster proceeded down the full assessment route would defeat the purpose of the new offer.
+   “274. … it is :abbr:`POL (Post Office Limited)`’s view that leaving the fixed sum offer open for acceptance while the Postmaster proceeded down the full assessment route would defeat the purpose of the new offer.
 It is more likely than not that, understandably, a number of applicants would proceed to individual assessment given the potential to receive an amount higher than